 Now that we’ve looked at all of the details of alternative investments, you may be wondering, “How much should I invest in alternatives?”
 Of course, the answer will depend on several different variables.
-Depending on who is providing the advice, you may find recommendations to invest anywhere from 3% – 20% of your portfolio in alternatives (somewhere around 10% is common advice).
+Depending on who is providing the advice, you may find recommendations to invest anywhere from 3% – 20% of your portfolio in alternative assets (somewhere around 10% is common advice).

 It’s also important to keep in mind that “alternative investments” is a very broad term.
 Many of the investments that fall into this category are completely different from each other and have no correlation to one another, and they can serve different purposes within a portfolio.

 Now that you’ve seen this list of alternative investments, choose one that is a good fit with your financial goals and your investment strategy.